-Our sessions are held year-round and take place seven days per week.
+We operate year-round with both day, evening, and weekend classes.
 Individuals 24 months of age and older may participate in our program.
 Partial scholarships may be available.

 Click here to download the current registration packet.
 Have questions?
 Call us at 636.332.4940.

 - Hippotherapy: Literally “horse therapy” or “treatment with the help of the horse."
 This is a dynamic treatment approach that uses the movement of the horse based on principles of classic Hippotherapy – neuromotor function and sensory processing.
 This program uses the horse as the therapy tool and is designed for individuals with disabilities to increase balance and control of movement on and off the horse.
 Specially trained volunteers are used as the direct link along with the therapist or instructor’s guidance to the client and the achievement of personal therapeutic goals using the movement of the horse.